odinuv/web/articles/debugging/index.md

 happen in certain situations, it might seem random at first, but there is some parameter or combination of parameters that reliably trigger the bug.

 First thing that you need to do is to be able to replicate the problem.
-Sometimes you need to go through a quiet long sequence of steps.
+Sometimes you need to go through a quite long sequence of steps.
 Once you definitely know, what to do to trigger the bug, you can continue to the next step.

 ### Isolate